 Head of Primary Phase, George Mitchell All Through School

-It was important to the project to reach a wider community and although the number and type of people we could reach changed as a result of adaptations to the project throughout 2020, we succeeded in reaching 930 people as attendees or audience members through digital artworks such as film and animation and community events (pre-2020); 396 attendees at festival events & 534 digital audiences.
+It was important to the project to reach wider groups within the community and although the number and type of people we could reach changed as a result of adaptations to the project throughout 2020, we succeeded in reaching 930 people as attendees or audience members through digital artworks such as film and animation and community events (pre-2020); 396 attendees at festival events & 534 digital audiences.

 An original aim for Quality Street was to establish an annual street festival centred around the school.
 The first Meet the Street Festival (2019) reached over 300 people and exceeded the school’s expectations.
 It contributed significantly to the aim of increasing parental engagement in the first phase of the project.
 Evidence of this could be seen in the overwhelming response to the call out for refreshments, which needed six tables to accommodate everything that was baked or donated.
 Support for the event was widespread, building a strong foundation for the second year.